 The process has taken years.
 The paucity of allowed locations in south Scottsdale left Sunday Goods with few options.
 It bought a tattoo parlor and submitted an ambitious plan to upgrade the building and the surrounding plaza.
 Unlike many of the nightclubs in the area, this will be a quiet, low key facility that will close at 7pm by city ordinance.
-Advancing this project to the City Council should be a no-brainer, and certainly the 6 to 1 vote is indicative of the wisdom of this plan.
+Advancing this project to the City Council should be a no-brainer, and certainly, the 6 to 1 vote is indicative of the wisdom of this plan.

 Still, there was some drama at a recent Planning Commission meeting.
-A handful of opponents with outdated views on medical marijuana did their best to revisit negative stereotypes, and attempted to the debate of the effectiveness of medical marijuana.
+A handful of opponents with outdated views on medical marijuana did their best to revisit negative stereotypes, and attempted to debate the effectiveness of medical marijuana.
 Many of these naysayers also opposed adding a rooftop patio for the nice restaurant and bar known as Social Tap suggesting a puritanical approach to zoning.

-They were countered by the voices of those who have difficulty travelling to get the legal medicine, such as a cancer patient recovering from chemotherapy not to mention the overwhelming number of people who showed up in support.
+They were countered by the voices of those who have difficulty traveling to get the legal medicine, such as a cancer patient recovering from chemotherapy not to mention the overwhelming number of people who showed up in support.

 Facts are stubborn things.
-Despite some modest drama, it is impossible to dispute that the existing dispensaries in Scottsdale have been practically incident free.
+Despite some modest drama, it is impossible to dispute that the existing dispensaries in Scottsdale have been practically incident-free.
 It is undeniable that the new Sunday Goods dispensary will be a big improvement over the old tattoo parlor.
 And it is obvious that a growing number of medical marijuana patients should not have to leave their neighborhood to get legal medicine.
-Those facts added up to a near unanimous vote of the Planning Commission.
+Those facts added up to a near-unanimous vote of the Planning Commission.